LucasTsolakian/stack-plist-encrypter/README.md

 ### How it works

 The developer uses the Stacks public key to encrypt a plist file.
 The encrypted data is added to the stack.
 When Stacks 3 loads the stack into the Stacks Library it will decrypt the information and incorporate it into the stack.

-### Ruby script

-A ruby script is provided to encrypt data.
-Use Terminal.app to run the script providing a Plist file.

-#### How to use the script

- 1. Create a separate plist for your private info.
-This plist can contain anything you like.
-The data in the private plist will override the values in your normal plist.
- 2. Encrypt the plist using the ruby script
-`% encrypt_plist.rb Private_Plist.plist > encrypted.dat`
- 3. Open the resulting file with a text editor
- 4. Cmd-A then Cmd-C to Copy all of the data.
- 5. Open our regular Info.plist
- 6. Create a new item with key: `stackData` type: `String` value: paste in the encrypted data

 ### Important details